grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Bastian nudged the throttle forward, and they heard the hum of the electric motors rise from the depths of the boat as the propeller came under torque.

-Percy pulled the ship-to-ship mic.
+Percy pulled the ship-to-ship mic to her lips.
 "Shakes, we are going to try submerging the hull now.
 If you see the sail disappear, this boat is never coming back up."

 "Right," Shakes' voice crackled.
 "I won't wait around for another meal then."